Benchmarking Foundation Models and Parameter-Efficient Fine-Tuning for Prognosis Prediction in Medical Imaging

 \subsection{Models}

-For this study, we include a diverse set of models that have been pretrained using three distinct learning paradigms: \textit{supervised pretraining}, \textit{self-supervised pretraining}, and \textit{contrastive language-image pretraining}.
-This design supports a controlled comparison of how architectural choices and pretraining strategies affect the transfer to prognosis tasks.
-A summary of the included models is provided in Table~\ref{tab:model_summary}, alongside with further details about architectural class, pretraining strategy, pretraining dataset, vision backbone type, number of vision encoder parameters and embedding dimension, where the symbol “$-$” in the embedding dimension column indicates that the model is not Transformer-based or does not have a uniform embedding size.
+For this study, we evaluate a diverse set of models pretrained under three distinct paradigms: \textit{supervised}, \textit{self-supervised}, and \textit{contrastive language-image} learning.
+This setup enables a controlled comparison of how different architectural designs and pretraining strategies influence model transferability to prognostic tasks.
+A comprehensive summary of the evaluated models is provided in Table~\ref{tab:model_summary}, detailing their architectural class, pretraining strategy, pretraining dataset, vision backbone, number of vision encoder parameters, and embedding dimension.
+The symbol $-$ in the embedding dimension column indicates models that are either non Transformer-based or do not possess a uniform embedding size.